Đorđe Jovanović (writer): Self-critique

 During the summer and fall of 1930, Jovanović often met with Kostić, Davičo and Noe at Aleksandar Vučo's vineyard in Topčidersko Brdo.
 Disappointed with Marko Ristić who had recently started writing for the magazine Vreme and inspired by the worsening effects of the Great Depression, Davičo, Jovanović and Kostić proposed the writing of a new declaration to Dušan Matić.
-The declaration, titled Pozicija nadrealizma (The Position of Surrealism), was signed on 23 December 1930 by eleven of the thirteen signatories of Nemoguće, including Jovanović.
+The declaration, titled "Pozicija nadrealizma" (The position of surrealism), was signed on 23 December 1930 by eleven of the thirteen signatories of Nemoguće, including Jovanović.
 It was more explicitly Marxist than their previous publications and advocated for a violent revolt.
 The declaration was published in January 1931 and was swiftly banned.
 It would later appear in the third issue of Breton's Le Surrealisme au service de la revolution.

-In June 1931, the group launched the publication Nadrealizam danas i ovde (Surrealism Here and Now; often styled NDIO).
+In June 1931, the group launched the publication Nadrealizam danas i ovde (Surrealism here and now; often styled NDIO).
 The review listed all eleven signatories of Pozicija nadrealizma as editors, with Jovanović serving as editor-in-chief.
 It would continue until June 1932, publishing a total of three issues.

 The first issue of NDIO was predominantly the initiative of the informal faction forming around Dušan Matić, which included his former students, as well as Koča Popović and Radojica Živanović Noe.
-This faction advocated for more active political participation, seeking to transcend the contemplative nature of Surrealism and align the group more explicitly with the Communist Party of Yugoslavia.
-Jovanović contributed to the publication with a literary overview titled Sada i ovde (Here and Now), in which he delivered a scathing critique of Milan Bogdanović, Rastko Petrović, Todor Manojlović, and Charlie Chaplin.
-His critique of Chaplin was a response to Louis Aragon's 1927 defense of Chaplin, Hands of Love, which Jovanović argued had lost all meaning after Chaplin's recent ideological evolution and subsequent advocacy for individual acts of charity.
-In a dialogue featured in the first issue of NDIO, Jovanović posited that despite societal pressures for social cohesion, individuals remain adversaries within society.
-For Surrealists, he argued, the significance of an individual lies primarily in their revolt against their immediate surroundings, expressed through subversive destructive action, or at least a provocative attitude against their "here and now".
-Differing from Matić's more altruistic perspective, Jovanović saw this as a clarion call for political engagement aimed at reshaping society with the ultimate aim of achieving greater individual freedom. Đorđe Kostić characterizes Jovanović's views in this dialogue as an example of Freudo-Marxism.
+This faction advocated for more active political participation, seeking to transcend the contemplative nature of surrealism and align the group more explicitly with the Communist Party of Yugoslavia.
+Jovanović contributed to the publication with a literary overview titled "Sada i ovde" (Here and now), in which he delivered a scathing critique of Milan Bogdanović, Rastko Petrović, Todor Manojlović, and Charlie Chaplin.
+His critique of Chaplin was a response to Louis Aragon's 1927 defense of Chaplin, "Hands of Love", which Jovanović argued had lost all meaning after Chaplin's recent ideological evolution and subsequent advocacy for individual acts of charity.
+In a dialogue in the first issue of NDIO, Jovanović argued that the individual remains singular and preoccupied with its own aspirations, although it draws the conflicts and pressures of life from society and reshapes them into its own recognitions and refusals.
+Matić associated this position with Max Stirner and Friedrich Nietzsche.
+For surrealists, Jovanović located the individual's significance in revolt against the immediate environment, expressed through destruction, subversion, or at least provocation of the "here and now", and viewed political action as a means of transforming society so as to make the individual's full realization possible. Đorđe Kostić later characterized this conjunction as Freudo-Marxism.